The Batsford Prize is currently closed for entries

-Plus, The Cass Art Award for overall winner – £500 cash prize.
+Plus: The Cass Art Award for overall winner

-We are looking for entries that show innovative and well-crafted interpretations of nature in terms of subject or materials used, or a combination of the two.
-The work should reveal something about nature and our relationship to it.
+The theme of The Batsford Prize 2018 is ‘Craving Colour’.
+Entries should show innovative and well-crafted interpretations of colour, in terms of subject or materials used, or a combination of the two.

 The last day for entries is 28 March 2018, the shortlisted candidates will be announced in April and the winners will be revealed at an awards event in London in May 2018.
 There won’t be a shortlist stage for the international category this year, the winner for this category will be announced in May.